 Pass through the gate and you are now on a bridleway.
 You will see Little Baddow Heath to your right.
+On your left is Fir Tree Wood, the most recent addition to the Danbury Ridge complex of nature reserves.
 Continue on the bridleway for another 120m and you will come to another interpretation board (2) at a crossroad of tracks.